famiuer/famiuer.github.io/_pages/about.md

 * Computer Programming
 * Indoor cycling

-Just drop me an email if you would like to talk.  :smile:
+Just drop me an email if you would like to talk.  😀

 This site is hosted on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages){:target="_blank"}.